MXC1/sldl-helper-scripts/README.md

 * creates .m3u8 playlists with the same name as your Spotify/SoundCloud playlists

 * failed downloads are stored in `/failed_downloads.csv`
-* `replace_failed_downloads.py` will traverse through the list of failed downloads and open a file browser dialogue for you to import those missing files.
+* The `replace_failed_downloads.py` script will traverse through the list of failed downloads and open a file browser dialogue for you to import those missing files.
 * Tracks will be removed from the failed_downloads list if they are successfully downloaded or if you successfully import them to your library using `replace_failed_downloads.py`

 * errors are written to `/scripts/error_logs/YYYY-MM-DD_error_logs.txt`